What is egg tempera?

 How durable are the paintings?

 Egg tempera and encaustic are the most durable of the painting mediums.
 They have been often said to date back to ancient Egypt.
-Early Egyptian art such as Fayum portraits used encaustic and egg tempera and can be seen in the British Museum.
-Early 1400 Italian artist used egg tempera as the main form of painting as well as gilding.
+Early Egyptian art such as Fayum portraits used encaustic and egg tempera as can be seen in the British Museum.
 If you've seen paintings by Italian artists such as Botticelli, Fra Angelico and Piero Della Francesca, they all used egg tempera; their paintings have lasted hundred of years.
-My paintings are on birch plywood that has been prepared for durability.
+They can be seen at National Gallery in London and Uffizi gallery in Italy.
+My paintings are on birch plywood that has been sized and prepared with hand made gesso for durability.
 The colours don't change and do not yellow over time.

 Where did you learn your techniques?

-I went on several top quality courses in London who specialize in gilding and working with gold.
-I also was taught by well-respected craftsmen who specialize in icon painting and manuscripts illumination.
+I went on several speciality courses in London at The Princess School of Traditional Arts who specialise in gilding and working with gold.
+I also was taught by well-respected icon painter who specialise in icon painting and by a renowned gilder.
 Also, I spent many years during my BA and MFA experimenting and honing my craft.

 How do I care for my paintings?

-Always keep the paintings away from strong, direct sunlight as this may alter the colour over a long time.
+Always keep the paintings away from strong, direct sunlight as this may alter the colour over a long period of time.
 Also keep them away from high humid spaces.
-You can gently dust them with a lint-free dry cloth as needed
+You can gently dust them with a lint-free dry cloth as needed.

 How do I hang my painting?

 Each painting has a simple hanging system at the back.
-All you need is a nail in the wall and just pop on the painting.
+All you need is a nail in the wall.
+The best measurements is to hang the painting at your eye level and give it at least 50cm on each side of empty wall space.
+Email me if you have any questions

 Do you sign you work?